yogyrahmawan/galeras/README.md

 ```

 #### runtest nodes
 It will start 3 nodes .
+By Default, this command will used image from `yogyrahmawan/galera-mariadb:10.1`.
+You can just run this below command or alternatively you can pull the image first by executing `docker pull yogyrahmawan/galera-mariadb:10.1`
 Command :
 ```
 ./galeras runtest
 ```